 ☞ TESTER TIP: If you find it awkward to dip the treats into the bowl of melted chocolate, transfer some of the chocolate to a small rectangular container to make dipping easier.

-- Dip and coat remaining treats.
-Slide baking sheet in the fridge to cool until the chocolate is firm, 5 to 7 minutes.
+- Dip and coat the remaining treats.
+Slide the baking sheet in the refrigerator to cool until the chocolate is firm, 5 to 7 minutes.

-- While the mummies are chilling out, spoon remaining melted chocolate into a small piping bag or resealable plastic bag.
+- While the mummies are chilling out, spoon the remaining melted chocolate into a a resealable plastic bag or a small piping bag fitted with a small plain tip.

-- Remove mummies from the fridge.
-Snip off a wee bit of one corner of the bag with scissors.
-Using light pressure, pipe chocolate in zigzag patterns over mummies to create their designer wrap look.
+- Remove the mummies from the fridge.
+Snip off a tiny corner of the bag with scissors.
+Gently squeeze the bag to drizzle chocolate in zigzag patterns to create the mummy bandages wrap look.

 - For a bloodshot look, squeeze two dots of red piping gel for eyes, then top with black piping gel.